 I still cherish the memories of winter vacations, which we used to spend at my paternal grandparents’ home in a small peaceful town.
-Going out with our grandpa to the farm house, purchasing traditional village sweets, and then bedtime stories, thinking of it still warms my heart.
+Going out with our grandpa to the farmhouse, purchasing traditional village sweets, and then bedtime stories, thinking of it still warms my heart.
 On the other hand, I give a lot of credit to my maternal grandmother who was a superb guide and mentor.
 She was not well educated, but had such a logical mind and strong personality.
 Her guidance always helped me in differentiating between just and unjust, right and wrong.

-As parents you might agree with me that grandparents can be a blessing when it comes to expert advice, emotional support, and even babysitting services.
+As parents, you might agree with me that grandparents can be a blessing when it comes to expert advice, emotional support, and even babysitting services.
 Personally, I was only able to continue my professional life because my mother was always there to lend a hand with my kids.
 She has played a very important role in ensuring that my children stayed in a safe, secure, and loving environment while I was away from home.

 There are cultural variations in the way grandparents interact or influence their grandchildren.
 In my part of the world, an extended family system is still in place.
-In rural areas of South Asia and Africa, large families comprising of grandparents, their offspring and grandchildren live together in large family homes.
-In other parts of world, grandparents live independently in their homes and grandkids get to meet them occasionally.
+In rural areas of South Asia and Africa, large families comprising grandparents, their offspring, and grandchildren live together in large family homes.
+In other parts of the world, grandparents live independently in their homes and grandkids get to meet them occasionally.
 But even in the United States, multi-generational living arrangements are becoming increasingly common.

 Despite these cultural differences, grandparents can either play a positive and supportive role or create challenges for parents by differing on parenting styles.
 Mostly, grandparents give suggestions with good intentions.
 But as a psychologist, I have come across cases where grandparents were rather manipulative or toxic.
 In such circumstances, it is necessary to take precautionary and remedial measures to save your children and protect your sanity.